ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 # Unity URP Simplified Toon Lit Shader Example (for you to learn writing custom lit shader in URP)

 This repository is NOT the full version shader, the full version shader is still WIP and not yet released.
-This repository is only for tutorial purpose.
+This repository is only for tutorial purpose, which only contains a very simple and short shader example.

-screenshots from the Full version shader(not yet released):
+Screenshots from the Full version shader (not yet released):
 -------------------
 BEFORE
 ![screenshot](https://i.imgur.com/AMDcMdG.png)